orionbell/yrnu/docs/lua_core.md

 end
 ```
 #### is_v6
-Checks if a giving address is a valid Ipv6 address
+Checks if a giving address is a valid IPv6 address

 Arguments:
 - address - `string`

-Returns: `bool` - `true` if valid Ipv6 `else` otherwise
+Returns: `bool` - `true` if valid IPv6 `false` otherwise

 ##### Examples
 ```lua